 A breathtaking panorama, as seen from above Coral Beach.

-In any weather, Claigan Coral Beach makes a case for inclusion in the “best beaches…” listings that the holiday companies compile.
+In any weather, Claigan Coral Beach makes a case for inclusion in the “best beaches…” listings.
 On this occasion, it was at the middle of a breathtaking vista, under blue skies on a tranquil, early morning re-visit, the maerl beach and turquioise sea pulling you in for a swim or a paddle.
 I like to climb the hill behind the beach and look out towards South Harris in Western Isles, wondering who has passed this way through millennia.

 What the beach means to Chris and Stef.